awsdocs/amazon-pinpoint-user-guide/doc-source/welcome.md

 Amazon Pinpoint is available in several AWS Regions in North America, Europe, Asia, and Oceania\.
 In each Region, AWS maintains multiple Availability Zones\.
 These Availability Zones are physically isolated from each other, but are united by private, low\-latency, high\-throughput, and highly redundant network connections\.
 These Availability Zones enable us to provide very high levels of availability and redundancy, while also minimizing latency\.

-For a list of all the Regions where Amazon Pinpoint is currently available, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *Amazon Web Services General Reference*\.
+To learn more about AWS Regions, see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *Amazon Web Services General Reference*\.
+For a list of all the Regions where Amazon Pinpoint is currently available and the endpoint for each Region, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#pinpoint_region) in the *Amazon Web Services General Reference*\.
 To learn more about the number of Availability Zones that are available in each Region, see [AWS Global Infrastructure](https://aws.amazon.com/about-aws/global-infrastructure/)\.

 ## Get Started<a name="welcome-getstarted"></a>

-Get started with Amazon Pinpoint by creating a new project\.
-For more information about creating projects, see [Amazon Pinpoint Channels](channels.md)\.
+Get started with Amazon Pinpoint by [creating a new project](gettingstarted.md) or [completing a tutorial](tutorials.md)\.